·

 The Foundations of a Thriving Metabolism

-• Cellular Energy Production: The mitochondria in your cells convert food into ATP (your body’s energy currency).
-This requires key nutrients, oxygen, and a balanced metabolic state.
+The mitochondria in your cells convert food into ATP (your body’s energy currency).
+This requires key nutrients as cofactors, oxygen, and a cell that is receptive to nutrients.

-• Blood Sugar Stability: Stable blood sugar allows for sustained energy and prevents metabolic stress, keeping your brain and body functioning optimally.
+Stable blood sugar allows for sustained energy and prevents metabolic stress, keeping your brain and body functioning optimally.
+This is obviously related to the hormonal communication listed above, but I do see it as a particularly important lever we can pull in our efforts to support the metabolism.

-• Inflammation and Oxidative Stress Management: Chronic inflammation and excess oxidative stress can slow down metabolism and impair energy production at the cellular level.
+Chronic inflammation and excess oxidative stress can slow down metabolism and impair energy production at the cellular level.
+Inflammation affects our metabolism, and in the other direction, our cellular respiration efficiency can affect how much oxidative stress we have in our systems.

-• Detoxification and Cellular Waste Management: Your body’s natural detoxification pathways eliminate metabolic waste and support mitochondrial function for clean energy production.
+Your body’s natural detoxification pathways eliminate metabolic waste and support mitochondrial function for clean energy production.
+These detox pathways include the digestive system, but also the lymphatic system and respiratory system.

 Energy Balance